 - For FBT, one log book must be maintained for each car where multiple cars are provided by an employer.

 - The log book must reflect the business use of the vehicle

-- This can be tricky where there is home to work travel, travel between workplaces, or if the individual’s work is itinerant in nature.
-This log book template will help.
+- This can be tricky where there is home to work travel, travel between workplaces, or if your work is itinerant in nature.
+Our log book template will help.

-- This is crucial for working out the total distance travelled during the year and also for the relevant period that the log book is kept.
-Generally, most odometer records will be kept as part of the log book, showing the starting and closing odometer records for the relevant period.
+- This is crucial for working out the total distance travelled during the year, and also for the relevant period that the log book is kept.
+Generally, most odometer records will be kept as part of the log book, showing the starting and closing odometer records for the period.

 What information must be kept in your log book?